Daisy-Zhang/Awesome-AIGC-Detection/README.md

 If you want to contribute to this list, welcome to send me a pull request or contact me :)

-If you are also interested in Deepfakes Detection, please refer to: [Awesome Deepfakes](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection).
+If you are also interested in Deepfakes Detection, please refer to: [Awesome Deepfakes Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection).

 ## Contents